kviljoen/uct-srst2/docs/installation.md

-# uct-cbio/uct-yamp Installation
+# uct-yamp Installation

-To start using the uct-cbio/uct-yamp, follow the steps below:
+To start using the uct-yamp, follow the steps below:

 1. [Install Nextflow](#install-nextflow)
 2. [Install the pipeline](#install-the-pipeline)